swap-dev/SVM/README.md

 ## Available Virtual Registers

 ### NOTES:
-* All registers have a datatype of UInt64 (`unsigned long long`)
+* All registers have a datatype of UInt64 (`unsigned long long`) and are initialized to a value of 0 (`0x0000000000000000`)
-* While you can use each register for any operation, some recommended uses are listed in the table below
+* While you can use each register for any operation, some recommended uses (conventions) are listed in the table below

 |Register|Recommended Use|
 |--------|---------------|